TRENDMizzou/TREND_NMR-manual/README.md

-## TREND NMR Pro: TRack Equilibrium or Non-equilibrium shifts in NMR Data
+## TREND NMR: TRack Equilibrium or Non-equilibrium shifts in NMR Data
 ### Resolve and Fit Trends such as Binding Isotherms and Time Courses Directly from Spectra, FIDs, or Lists
-Version 1.8.5
+Version 1.8.7
 For further information, see [biochem.missouri.edu/trend](http://biochem.missouri.edu/trend)
 For manual of classic TREND, see